|Rikard Le Rich||Son of Baron LeRich of North Caravel||M 20|

-There is a flash of light and a bang.
-The light is blindingly bright that even on this sunny day.
+There is a flash of light and a bang in front of Jacques.
+The light is blindingly that even on this sunny day.
 A cloud of sky-blue smoke explodes near Claude, and he must leap and cover his face to avoid it.
 Despite these terrifying spells, which make the villagers gasp out loud, Jacques and Claude keep running.

 The blue smoke drifts across the grass and gets in the way of Philippe and Marc.
 They slow down and go to their left to get around the cloud.
 This puts them ten meters behind Jacques and Claude in the race to get to the village champions.

 Minuit the Wizard is still standing where he started.
 He is waving his hands and talking to himself.
 Just as Claude and Jacques run up to the village champions, Minuit releases a flash, over the heads of his comrades.
 The searing white light startles all four of the village champions at once, but they raise their weapons to defend themselves, even as the noise of the flash startles the villagers.

 Because Philippe and Marc have been left behind, Jacques finds himself fighting Nignog and Ping at the same time, while Claude faces Zar and Rikard.
 Neither Claude nor Jacques have seen the mirror-like bucklers of the Circle spell before, but Minuit told them not to stab at the mirrors just before the duel began.